appscode-cloud/docs/docs/platform/api/README.md

 - /docs/platform/{{.version}}/api/README/
 ---

-# ACE Platform API Reference
+# KubeDB Platform API Reference

-Low-level reference for the AppsCode Cloud Engine (ACE) platform backend (`b3`) REST API.
+Low-level reference for the KubeDB Platform API.
 Every endpoint lists its HTTP method, path, authentication, path/query parameters, and request/response shapes so you can implement a client directly against it.